Bud Collins: Other activities

 Collins authored several books, including The Education of a Tennis Player (with Rod Laver, 1971), Evonne!
 On the Move (with Evonne Goolagong Cawley, 1974) and a memoir, My Life With the Pros (1989).
 He also produced several tennis encyclopedias, including The Modern Encyclopedia of Tennis, the Bud Collins Tennis Encyclopedia and Total Tennis.

 In 1992, Collins hosted the 116th annual Westminster Kennel Club Dog Show on the USA Network.

 In 1994, Collins was elected to the International Tennis Hall of Fame.

 Collins' trademark unusual bowties and pants were custom-made from unique fabrics that he collected during his travels.
-According to Collins' website, all of his pants were fashioned by tailor Charlie Davidson at the Andover Shop in Cambridge, Massachusettts.
+According to Collins' website, all of his pants were fashioned by tailor Charlie Davidson at the Andover Shop in Cambridge, Massachusetts.
 In 2006, he made a cameo appearance as himself in the episode "Spellingg Bee" for the television show Psych.

 His papers and manuscripts are housed currently at the Howard Gotlieb Archival Research Center at Boston University.
 In September 2015, in recognition of his years of service to tennis, the media center at the US Open Tennis Center was named the Bud Collins Media Center.

 Death

-Collins died on March 4, 2016, at age 86 in his Brookline, Massachusetts, home.
+Collins died on March 4, 2016, at age 86 in his home in Brookline, Massachusetts.

 On the news of his death, fellow journalists praised Collins.
 Boston Globe columnist Dan Shaughnessy wrote: "If you ever met Bud, you know he was brilliant, clever, generous, funny, knowledgeable, and irreverent.
 If you never met Bud...I am so sorry.
 You missed out."
 USA Today columnist Christine Brennan, who had covered numerous tennis events with Collins, said: "He loved events, he loved people, he just loved everything.
 There wasn't a better journalist, there wasn't a nicer guy, and there wasn't a better friend than Bud Collins."

 Many in the tennis world spoke of Collins' impact on the game.
 John McEnroe said: "He was certainly a character, and in a sport like ours, it's pretty evident that we need more of those these days.
 He was someone who loved tennis, lived and breathed it, and we don't have enough of those people, either."
 Billie Jean King remarked: "Few people have had the historical significance, the lasting impact, and the unqualified love for tennis as Bud Collins.
 He was an outstanding journalist, an entertaining broadcaster, and as our historian he never let us forget or take for granted the rich history of our sport."